Name

 -S, --samples-file FILE

 subset of samples to annotate.
-If the samples are named differently in the target VCF and the -a, --annotations VCF, the name mapping can be given as "src_name dst_name\n", separated by whitespaces, each pair on a separate line.
+If the samples are named differently in the

 -x, --remove list